Purple Frog Facts

 Purple Frog Physical Description

-The breathtaking Purple Frog understandably captures the attention and imagination of those fortunate enough to encounter to marvel.
+The breathtaking Purple Frog understandably immediately captures the attention and imagination of those individuals fortunate enough to encounter the marvel.
 It typically does so, however, due to more to its startling pattern of coloring than size.
 That’s because it’s a small variety of frog.

 In this respect, though, the amazing animal also follows a pattern of evolution shared by many of its kindred around the world.
-That’s in the fact that the remarkable amphibian displays a certain degree of the physiological characteristic of sexual dimorphism.
+That’s manifested in the fact that the remarkable amphibian displays a certain degree of the physiological characteristic known to science as sexual dimorphism.

-In its case, though, the males remain quite significantly smaller than the females.
-In fact, the larger females attain an average length measuring about 3.5 in (9 cm).
+In its case, though, the males of the species remain significantly smaller than their female counterparts.
+In fact, the larger females attain an average length measuring approximately 3.5 in (9 cm).
 Meanwhile, however, the males of the species rarely exceed 1.2 in (3 cm) in overall body length.

-Both genders additionally display a decidedly horizontally swollen looking body shape.
-This provides a most unusual appearance.
-As a result of this characteristic, the animal has an overall flattened body form.
+Both genders of this marvel additionally display a decidedly horizontally swollen looking body shape.
+This distinctive form provides a most unusual appearance.
+As a result of this trait, the animal boasts an overall flattened body form.
 It also develops a relatively small head with a pointed snout.

-Its most remarkable physical feature, however, easily remains its unique coloring.
-That’s due to the fact that adults of the Purple Frog typically display a darker grayish-purple color.
-But the majority of younger individuals often display a deep, bright purple color.
+Its most remarkable physical feature, however, easily remains the extremely unique coloring.
+That’s due to the fact that adult examples of the Purple Frog typically display a darker grayish-purple color.
+But the majority of younger individuals most frequently display avery deep, bright purple color.

 - Kingdom: Animalia